nahanni/rw_redis_fdw/README.md

-# Writeable Foreign Data Wrapper for Redis
+# Writable Foreign Data Wrapper for Redis

-This PostgreSQL extention provides a Foreign Data Wrapper for read (SELECT) and write (INSERT, UPDATE, DELETE) access to Redis databases (http://redis.io).
+This PostgreSQL extension provides a Foreign Data Wrapper for read (SELECT) and write (INSERT, UPDATE, DELETE) access to Redis databases (http://redis.io).

 *Note* that this repository is called rw\_redis\_fdw as to not be confused with https://github.com/pg-redis-fdw/redis_fdw, which was used as a template for the table schema.
 Instructions hereon-in is in reference this repository's project only.